Wednesday Wicker Wisdom

-The video was made in Hungary and the narration is in Dutch with no English translation, but the video is so good that it’s not a problem to follow along and do your own translation!
+The video was filmed in Hungary, and the narration is in Dutch with no English translation.
+However, the video is so engaging that it’s not a problem to follow along and do your own translation.
 Enjoy!

 What are your thoughts about this blog post?